emilbjorklund/jquery.everycheckbox/README.md

 Tiny plugin to use a checkbox to toggle all/none in a collection of checkboxes.
 Applies to an enclosing element.

+It is mostly an experiment that I have used to try out various coding tools, and thus a bit silly.

 Example usage: `$('.my-collection-of-inputs').everycheckbox();`
 Another example: `$('.my-collection-of-inputs').everycheckbox({masterSelector: '#mymaster'});`